 - Course Catalog

-Seattle Preparatory School’s graduation requirements exceeds the Washington State Graduation Requirements.
+Seattle Preparatory School’s graduation requirements exceed the Washington State Graduation Requirements.

 In the 9th grade year, students take 8 courses (6 year-long courses, 2 semester-long courses).
-All 9th grade students are enrolled in Collegio, an interdisciplinary course integrating English, Social Studies and Religious values.
-All students take a math placement exam and are enrolled into a math course based on the placement exam as well as teacher recommendation.
-Students also choose which World Language they would like to study.
-If the student has previously taken a World Language, they can elect to take a placement exam and upon passing the exam, they may enroll in the Level 2 of that course.
-Most 9th grade students take Integrated Physics / Chemistry, but some enroll in Honors Biology based on previously studies in science.
+All 9th grade students are enrolled in Collegio, an interdisciplinary course integrating English, Social Studies, and Theology.
+In addition, all students take a full year of math, science (Biology or Honors Biology), world language, and art.
+All students take a math placement exam and are enrolled in a math course based on the placement data and teacher recommendation.
+Freshmen take a semester of Health and Exercise and a semester of Foundations of Faith.

 Click here to see an overview of freshman year courses and credits.